 - Backblaze.com or the BackBlaze app for iOS.

 What to do if you don't have an online backup

-If the only copies of the files you need are on a Mac that's no longer working you'll need to take that Mac in to Apple to get it fixed.
-Once the keyboard, screen, motherboard, or whatever it is that's causing the problem is fixed, you'll be able to get at your files again.
+If the only copies of the files you need are on a Mac that's no longer working, you'll need to take that Mac to Apple to get it fixed.
+Once the keyboard, screen, motherboard, or whatever it is that's causing the problem is resolved, you'll be able to reaccess your files.